-- Implement the City's Complete Streets

-Policy to improvements that are planned,

-designed, constructed, operated, and

-maintained to support safe, efficient and

-convenient mobility to all road users.

-- 2. Performance measures to allow the community to track the plan's progress toward achieving the vision and goals set out in this plan.
+- 1. Implement the City's Complete Streets Policy to improvements that are planned, designed, constructed, operated, and maintained to support safe, efficient and convenient mobility to all road users. - 2.
+Performance measures to allow the community to track the plan's progress toward achieving the vision and goals

-- 3. Project prioritization to define the highest priority bicycle and pedestrian projects. - Incorporating implementation into routine city procedures for data maintenance and implementation of projects. - 5.
+- 3. Project prioritization to define the highest priority bicycle and pedestrian projects. - 4.
+Incorporating implementation into routine city procedures for data maintenance and implementation of projects. - 5.
 Federal, state, regional, and local funding opportunities.